_ “Magistralement Magnifique 5 ***** LES INROCKS (FR)”.

-“At the first Festival of the Desert in 2000/2001 there were many musical revelations - Tinariwen's trajectory has been well documented - but another very different group had a huge impact on me: Super Onze de Gao just played one rhythm, but what a rhythm!
+_ “At the first Festival of the Desert in 2000/2001 there were many musical revelations - Tinariwen's trajectory has been well documented - but another very different group had a huge impact on me: Super Onze de Gao just played one rhythm, but what a rhythm!
 Devastating and unlike anything I've heard, the relentless beat from the two calabashes had the impact of the first time I heard the Burundi Beat, or the Musicians of Jajouka.
 Two distorted desert lutes circled around each other calling to mind Hendrix's most trancey moments or Howlin’ Wolf's band when their sound turns into a web of abstract groove.
 I love the way the Super 11 Album sounds, I love the rawness and distortion and the heavy calabash sound.
-This CD brings to the West for the first time the undiluted sound of the Takamba - Not for the faint hearted - it deserves to be heard by everyone who loves wild groove music with no limits.” - JUSTIN ADAMS.
+This CD brings to the West for the first time the undiluted sound of the Takamba - Not for the faint hearted - it deserves to be heard by everyone who loves wild groove music with no limits.”
+JUSTIN ADAMS, guitar player, both solo and in Jimmy Page's band.

 Super Onze de Gao was founded in the early 1980s by Haziz Toure, Asaalya Samake and Agita Moussa Maiga, who became the group’s first president.
 All three were Songhai men from Gao.
 In the venerable tradition of so many west African music ensembles, Super Onze was created in order to entertain at community celebrations, preserve traditions, propagate culture and create a kind of ‘club’ or community organization which could support the needs and nurture the talents of its members.
 In other words, it was more than just a ‘band’ in the European sense of the word.
 The founding members are still alive, but now it’s the next generation that fills the active roles in the group.
 That’s another advantage of their typically African orchestral structure.
 It doesn’t depend on any one individual or person for its survival, and can thus better cope with the passing of time.